 Audio Steering Wheel Controls (SWCs)

-The OEM Kenwood Navi HUs in all models (2008–2012) require the older-style steering wheel controls (with only 6 audio functions — volume up/down, track up/down, mode, and mute).
+All of the OEM Kenwood Navi HUs require the older-style steering wheel controls (with only 6 audio functions — volume up/down, track up/down, mode, and mute).

 If your Impreza or Forester is a 2011 or later model with the phone/Bluetooth buttons (off-hook, on-hook, and talk), none of your SW buttons will work with the Navi HU.
 The easiest solution is to downgrade to the SWC buttons used on 2011–2012 models with the OEM Navi.
 This swap is plug-and-play inside your steering wheel, and will work with my standard transplant harness (no special modifications needed).

 Alternatively, you could build your own custom device to interface between your car's SWCs and the Navi HU.
 I'm not aware of any off-the-shelf steering wheel interface modules that will talk to the OEM Navi HU.
 If you decide to try this approach, you should ask me to build the 20-pin harness with 3 SWC wires and not connect any of them to the 24-pin harness.